 Why Are Some Dogs, Even Adults, Hyper?

-According to Gail Fisher, dog trainer and behavior consultant and author of The Thinking Dog, how calm and mature a dog will be, "depends on the size, the genetics, the breed, the amount of exercise they get, their diet, how active the family is, and definitely the training they've received."
-In her experience it's common for a dog owner to ask, "My dog is a year-and-a-half old, shouldn't he be calm now?" but the answer is not that simple.
-"All of these environmental things in a dog's life really enter it much more and if a dog, especially an active breed like a herding or hunting dog, doesn't have an outlet for its energy, it will never calm down."
+According to Gail Fisher, dog trainer and behavior consultant and author of The Thinking Dog, how calm and mature a dog will be, "Depends on the size, the genetics, the breed, the amount of exercise they get, their diet, how active the family is, and definitely the training they've received."
+In her experience, it's common for a dog owner to ask, "My dog is a year-and-a-half old, shouldn't he be calm now?" but the answer is not that simple.
+"All of these environmental things in a dog's life really enter into it much more, and if a dog, especially an active breed like a herding or hunting dog, doesn't have an outlet for its energy, it will never calm down."

 Dog Breeds and Maturity